ddnexus/rematch/README.md

 ## Overview

-**Declutter your test files from large hardcoded data and update them automatically when your code changes.**
+**Declutter your test files and automatically update expected values when your code changes.**

-Instead of copying and pasting large outputs or big ruby structures into all the affected test files every time your code changes, you can do it the easy way, possibly saving many hours of boring maintenance work!
+Don't copy-paste large outputs or structures into your tests.
+Rematch saves you hours of tedious maintenance by storing expected values in separate files and verifying them for you.

-### Instead of maintaining this cluttered mess...
+### Instead of this mess...

 ```ruby
 it 'generates the pagination nav tag' do